medined/perl-5-by-example/perl_5_by_example/internet-resources.md

       done visiting all the sites, you will know where to access the most recent of the tools and you can begin to download and build your own CGI development library.</TD></TR></TBODY></TABLE>

-<H2><A name="Usenet Newsgroups">Usenet Newsgroups</A></H2>Usenet is an Internet
+## Usenet Newsgroups

-service that distributes articles or messages between servers.
+Usenet is an Internet service that distributes articles or messages between servers.
 Each article is targeted to a specific newsgroup.
 You need a news reader program in order to download articles from the news server to your local machine.
 <P>